 - 1) The Network Interface Card (NIC) receives a print job from the Network - 2) The NIC buffer stores the PDL onto memory and then transfers the data to the Main Controller - 3) If the system is processing jobs, the PDL is stored onto the Hard disk.
 If there are no jobs currently being processed, the Main Controller then decomposes the print job into a bitmap and parses out the job parameters.
-The bitmap and job parameters are transferred as they are created, and are stored into the system memory.
-If a user is performing a store of a print job using the PDL driver, the job will be stored on the Hard disk and no further processing is done. - 4) The bitmap image(s) is/are compressed (via the same hardware as in copy) and stored in the system memory, as are the job parameters. - 5) The images are transferred to the video print path to print a hard copy.
+The bitmap and job parameters are transferred as they are created, and are stored into the system memory. - 4) The bitmap image(s) is/are compressed (via the same hardware as in copy) and stored in the system memory, as are the job parameters. - 5) The images are transferred to the video print path to print a hard copy.
 The video print path does any required image manipulation (n-up, etc), using system memory as buffer space. - 6) If Immediate Image Overwrite has been enabled, all temporary files associated with the print job that were created on the Hard disk will be overwritten prior to the job being marked as complete.